Alejogb1/job-board/blog-data/how-does-tail-recursion-affect-the-stack-and-registers.md

 id: "how-does-tail-recursion-affect-the-stack-and-registers"
 ---

-Alright, let’s talk about tail recursion and its impact on the stack and registers.
+, let’s talk about tail recursion and its impact on the stack and registers.
 It's something I've spent a considerable amount of time grappling with, particularly when optimizing performance-sensitive algorithms back in my days working on high-frequency trading systems.
 Let's cut through the jargon and get down to the mechanics.

 First, consider a standard recursive function.
 Each time the function calls itself, a new frame is pushed onto the call stack.
 This frame holds the function's local variables, the return address, and other associated housekeeping data.
 Think of it as a pile of plates; each call adds a new plate, and we must eventually work our way back down the pile.
 This can quickly lead to a stack overflow error if the recursion goes too deep, especially in languages with relatively small default stack sizes.